gabekramirez/Pseudo-Python_Casio-BASIC_Transpiler-Interpreter/README.md

 Runs Casio BASIC code by interpreting it line by line.

+Takes a command line argument for the Casio BASIC file (if none, defaults to BUILD_FILE).

+### Constants
 - BUILD_FILE: str = "build/{}"  # The {} gets formatted with first file found in directory
 - DEBUG: bool = True  # When True, main() prints instructions being ran and tokens as they're being processed
 - INSTRUCTIONS_PER_FRAME: int = 100